Kremenets Castle: Architectural snapshots

 Having ground broken in the 11th or 12th century originally as Slavic enceinte positioned on the western fringe, fort-post was on top of 400 m Castle Hill.
 It comprised considerably smaller dimensions comparatively to modern encompassing ragged outline.
 Facing forward stone bulwark plummeted two meters down turning into convoluted mirroring shaped to the crag drop-off.

-The fastness as it appears nowadays was laid out in the 1290s.
+The castle as it appears nowadays was laid out in the 1290s.
 Its perimeter increased considerably by fourfold and outer line of battlement structure was constructed adjoining Chervlena gatehouse, initially as a single architectural piece, with wooden drawbridge over an inlet.
 Fortpost occupied the crest of hill, completely towering a circle of tall bulwarks as high as 8 metres and thick as 2 metres.

 Later in the northern part of the castle double-decker portal tower containing spade-shaped arch slash through became principal entry way to the complex from the side of Chercha mount.
 Triple-decker tower over a new house was erected in the western part of the encente in order to have a bird's-eye view of the town and vicinity.
 The first level was allocated for strategic reserves of provision, second level was inhabited including some living areas devoted to utility rooms, third level retained cannons.

 Reinforcing security of the fortress on the side of mount Cherche inlet, a moat was dug out and two stone bastions constructed.

 All the inside area of fortified perimeter was taken by thirty-four wooden structures of affluent town dwellers, where their most valuable possessions were secured due to prolonged subsistence on the front line, rainwater stone collector, nine magazines packed with provisions, living headquarter constructed out of durable wood, St. Michael's chapel, and other utility structures as dungeon, bakery, sentinel shack, etc.

 Kremenets Castle's complex design was conceived on the principles of early Gothic defence architecture that implied two dead-end lower decks, minimum of decorations, simplicity of geometrical spans, merlon battlement with its crenelated parapet of 2 m wood scaffolding covering the whole length of fortress walls.

 Only Portal tower on the north-eastern mount side with adjoining to it corner of the bulwark, tower over the new house, and fragments of western and eastern walls have been preserved.

-3D Model Castle

-The company AERO3Dengineering in 2019 year was developed 3D model Kremenets Castle.